kahunacohen/real-world-fp/README.md

 }
 ```

-Let's do a pretend code-review:

-* The solution is verbose and reads like a detailed step-by-step recipe of how to get from the input to the output.
-Generally the more verbose code is the more likely we've introduced bugs.
-It's a bit hard to read and easy to "get lost in the trees."
+Now, for a code review:

+* Our solution is unnecessarily verbose, which makes it hard to read and introduces more opportunties for bugs.
-* It mutates variables including `employeeTotal` and `ret` in the base class' `makeEmployeeSummaryTable` method.
-Not only is this unnecessary, it makes it harder to reason about, and it's bug-bait.
+* It mutates variables including `employeeTotal` and `ret` in the base class' `makeEmployeeSummaryTable`
+and the `getActiveEmployees` method.
+Not only is this unnecessary, it makes it harder to reason about.
+It also contributes to the verbosity as stated above.
 * It writes to the instance variable, `employeeSummaryTable` in the constructor, which is then referenced in a different method, `report`.
 Writing and reading variables outside a function's scope can make program
 logic hard to follow.

 ## A Functional Implementation

-Now let's use some principles of fp to address the above deficiencies.
-Before we start, though, let's discuss the main characteristics of fp which me mentioned at the beginining of the post.
+Now let's fix these issues by applying the principles of fp we mentioned in the beginning of this post.

-### Functions as Building Blocks
+### Pure Functions as Primary Building Blocks

 In general, fp emphasizes plain old functions as first-class citizens and the core building blocks of programs.
 We pass functions to other functions and avoid classes unless absolutely necessary.
 In other
 words, we start with functions and use classes only if we have a good reason to do so so.

-### Immutability

-The second main characteristic of fp is immutablity.
-Immutability means *not* modifying variables in-place, or after they are initialized.
-Immutablity makes programs easier to reason about and thus less buggy.
-Immutability also lends itself to concurrency.
-It's easier to avoid race conditions if variables aren't man-handled in arbitrary locations.

-An additional benefit of immutablity is that it allows us to track application state programatically.
-For instance, if you were developing a video game, and you preserved application state, instead of destroying it, you could easily show a "replay" of the game.

-### Purity

 In fp we try to program not only with functions as much as possible, but also with *pure* functions.
 Pure
 functions are functions that given *x* input **always** return the same output, *y*.
 Pure functions also avoid side-effects which we'll come back to in a later post.

 Why are pure functions so important?
 Because they are:

-* easy to reason about
+* easy to reason about, by subsituting a function call with the value it returns
 * easy to test
 * faciliate function composition (as explained later)

+### Immutability

+The second main characteristic of fp is immutablity.
+Immutability means *not* modifying variables in-place, or after they are initialized.
+Like using pure functions, immutablity makes programs easier to reason about and thus less buggy.
+Immutability also lends itself to concurrency.
+It's easier to avoid race conditions if variables aren't man-handled in arbitrary locations.

-### Composition over Inheretance
+### Composition over Inheritance

-This means we avoid classical inheratance, and instead stress building larger pieces of application logic by combining smaller functions in pipelines to *transform* data.
-This is best illustrated by the Unix toolset, which is a collection of small, focused programs that can be piped together.
+In fp composition is used instead of inheritance.
+We specialize by plugging smaller functions together to make larger functions using pipelines to *transform* data.
+This is best illustrated by the Unix toolset, which is a collection of small, focused programs that can be strung together.
 Each program takes from `stdin` and outputs to `stdout`.
 Unix programs don't care about where they get their input from and where they dump their output.

 The power and flexibility of this paradigm comes when we combine these small programs together.
 For example, to get the first name in alphebetical order of a list of unordered names in a file: